strogiyotec/WanShiTong/postgres/ExplainAnalize.md

          Index Cond: (unique1 < 100)
 ```

+> When amount of rows is too big then bitmap is switched to lossy mode when
+> bitmap remembers all rows
+> but condition is rechecked when fetching actual row
+> !
+Note that even for a small number of retrieved rows
+> RECHECKED is shown in plan anyway
 1. Index scan is used to find rows
 2. Locations are saved in bitmap
 3. Bitmap recheck condition